After making millions, R. Kelly could be left with nothing

 There have been other lawsuits and settlements.
 A complaint filed in 1997 by a Chicago woman named Tiffany Hawkins alleged sexual battery and sexual harassment while she was a minor.
 It was reportedly settled for $250,000.

-About four years later another woman, Tracy Sampson, sued Kelly alleging their sex was illegal under Illinois law because he was in "a position of authority" over her.
-NBC reported that Sampson interned at a record company as a teen.
+About four years later, another woman named Tracy Sampson sued Kelly alleging their sex was illegal under Illinois law because he was in "a position of authority" over her.
+NBC News reported that Sampson interned at a record company as a teen.
 The case was reportedly settled out of court in 2002 for an undisclosed amount.

 In 2013, Kelly's custom-built suburban Chicago mansion, once valued at more than $5 million, sold for $950,000 in a foreclosure auction.
 Kelly was evicted in February 2018 from two Atlanta-area homes over more than $31,000 owed in unpaid back rent.